What To Do With Your License Plates

 *Does not apply if you used Online Plate Surrender.

 You may temporarily deactivate your license plates and registration if you have a need to cancel your liability insurance coverage, but wish to keep your license plates.
-Please do not cancel your insurance until you have completed this process.
+Do not cancel your insurance until you have completed this process.

 If you cancel your insurance while your license plates and registration are active, your driving and vehicle registration privileges could be suspended.